 However, he added that current anti-discrimination legal guidelines nonetheless apply to hiring, even when an organization makes use of AI.
 And lawsuits are already being filed.

-In a case backed by the American Civil Liberties Union, a deaf girl is suing HireVue (an AI-powered recruiting firm) over claims an automatic interview she was topic to didn’t meet accessibility requirements required by regulation.
+In a case backed by the American Civil Liberties Union, a deaf girl is suing HireVue (an AI-powered recruiting firm) over claims an automatic interview she was topic to didn’t meet accessibility requirements required by legislation.

 But those that worth the “human touch” in hiring are left wanting.